ctamaritd/HFGWPlotter_Sh/readme.md

 ### Created by Francesco Muia, Andreas Ringwald and Carlos Tamarit.
 Code maintained by Carlos Tamarit

-### Credit for the data of the plots go the authors of arXiv:2501.11723, whose results and figures are the basis of this plotter

 HFGWplotter_Sh is an interactive web application designed for visualizing and analyzing sensitivitiy curves for gravitational wave experiments.
 It offers a user-friendly interface for plotting  detector sensitivity curves, allowing researchers and enthusiasts to explore and interpret gravitational wave data effectively.

 # Online version